SundayLab/robot_ddpg/README.md

 # What is this ?
-this ddpagent is based on keras_rl.
+this ddpg agent is based on keras_rl.
 When it comes to "envs" OpenAI is the way to go.
-Keras_rl works with the gyms out of the box.
-Here we have a custom env that communicates via websockets with a unity based so called RobotSimulation :)
+Keras-rl works with openai gyms out of the box.
+Here we have a custom gym-env that communicates via websockets with a unity based robotsimulation.

 ## Getting Started